Therapeutic Recreation Programs

-It is Donna’s goal to enable parents and caregivers the opportunity to bring individuals diagnosed with Autism to Loving Hands, where she can evaluate their progress and work with their parents and or caregivers to develop techniques specifically aimed for their individual needs.
+It is our goal to enable parents and caregivers the opportunity to bring individuals diagnosed with Autism to Loving Hands, where we can promote progress and work to develop techniques specifically aimed for individual needs.

-Within her program, Donna will focus on a number of specialized areas including: mirroring, sensory motor exercises, improving fine and gross motor skills, music, crafts, drumming and specialized activities to build brain connections, promoting reading, writing and communication skills.
+At Loving Hands, we will focus on a number of specialized areas including: fine motor exercises, improving fine and gross motor skills, music, crafts, drumming and specialized activities to build brain connections, promoting better communication skills.

 Here are some facts about isolation to help you stay informed: